TL;DR

 Key Dates You Cannot Miss

-The 31 January deadline isn't a gentle suggestion.
+The 31 January deadline is not a gentle suggestion.
 Here's what happens if you miss it.

 31 January 2026 is the last day to file your self-assessment online AND make your full payment.
 Miss either one and penalties start immediately.